The hike up Jenkins is long but it isn't terribly difficult, making it perfect for anyone seeking a nice woods ramble that ends in a great view.

 - Distance: about 4.5 miles to the summit from both parking areas

 - Ascent: about 900 feet

-From downtown Saranac Lake, take Route 86 north, toward Paul Smiths.
+From downtown Saranac Lake, take Route 86 west, toward Paul Smiths, for about 10 miles.
 At the intersection with the college, turn right on Route 30.
 The VIC is on the left shortly after the turn.
 The VIC is on the left, about a mile past the turn.
 Turn into the well-marked driveway and follow it to the large parking area.

 This is a long, but considered only moderate, ski or shoe, with lots of switchbacks to keep it doable.
 Keep a look out for blue markings if there's a fresh snow and no trail broken out.
 Enjoy some sweet transitions from wide path to forest hiking, and when it gets steep it is near the end and the summit.